A fractional representation approach to the robust regulation problem for MIMO systems: Simplification of the internal model

-The above corollary shows that the instability generated by $\Gen_r=(\gen_{ij})$ is captured by the fractional ideal $J$ generated by the elements $\gen_{ij}$.
-In particular, if $J$ is principal, i.e., $J=\langle\gen\rangle$ for some $\gen\in\fractions{\stable}$, then a stabilizing controller is robustly regulating if and only if there exist stable $A$ and $B$ such that $ \gen I=A+B\Cont $.
-The algebraic structures where all finitely generated fractional ideals are principal are called Bezout domains.
+The above theorem shows that the instability generated by $\Gen_r=(\gen_{ij})$ is captured by the fractional ideal $J$ generated by the elements $\gen_{ij}$.
+In particular, if $J$ is principal and $J=\langle\gen\rangle$ where $\gen\in\fractions{\stable}$, then a stabilizing controller is robustly regulating if and only if there exist stable $A$ and $B$ such that $ \gen I=A+B\Cont $.
+This in particular means that if $\stable$ is a Bezout domains, i.e., a domain where all finitely generated ideals are principal, the required internal model is always characterized by a single element of $\fractions{\stable}$.

-\begin{example} The integral domain $\RHinf$ is a principal ideal domain \cite{Vidyasagar}.
-Consequently, it is a Bezout domain and the internal model in it is always captured by a single rational function in the field of fractions.
-Other common rings in systems theory, e.g., the Hardy space $\Hinfty$ or the convolution algebra $\mathcal{A}(\beta)$ in \cite{CallierDesoer1978}, are not typically Bezout.
+\begin{example} The integral domain $\RHinf$ is a principal ideal domain.\cite{Vidyasagar} Consequently, it is a Bezout domain and the internal model is always captured by a single rational function in the field $\fractions{\RHinf}=\R(s)$ if $\stable=\RHinf$.
+Other common rings in systems theory, e.g., the Hardy space $\Hinfty$ or the convolution algebra $\mathcal{A}(\beta)$\cite{CallierDesoer1978}, are not typically Bezout.
 Consequently, there are signal generators generating instability that cannot be captured by any single fraction over the ring. \end{example}

 \begin{example} Choose $\stable=\Hinfty$ and consider the signal generator

 Then the reference signals are of the form